HaonTshau/beijing_bus_pedia/README.md

 ---

-## We are committed to establish an open database of beijing bus lines and bus stops.
+### We are (I am exactly) committed to establish an open database of beijing bus routes and bus stops.

+## Content

+Route records are stored as JSON files in /routes and easy to read or load.

 ## Visualization